hussein1571/Smart-City-Blockchain/README.md

 NOTE: If you have run the tutorial before, you can start from scratch with a ```sd unsafe-reset-all``` or by deleting both of the home folders ```rm -rf ~/.s*```

 NOTE: If you have the Cosmos app for ledger and you want to use it, when you create the key with nscli keys add jack just add --ledger at the end.
 That's all you need.
 When you sign, jack will be recognized as a Ledger key and will require a device.

+#NOTE: !!!!!!!!!!!!!!!! you can run all these steps by running the file ```launch.sh```

+------> if you juste want to create the blockchain you can run all these steps on the terminal cmd:
 ```bash
 # Initialize configuration files and genesis file
   # moniker is the name of your node